gilienv/EssOilDB/EssOilDBPosterWIKIDATA-QID.md

 ### List of chemical compounds with their WIKIDATA Q number.

 All chemical compounds included onto the poster are listed left-hand side.
-Their WIKIDATA Q-ID is right side to chemical name.
+Their WIKIDATA Q-ID is right side to their chemical name.